mvukov/rules_ros/README.md

 ## What works?

-So far a subset of ros-base packages can be built.
+So far a subset of ros-base packages can be built, including support for
+- messages,
+- services,
+- actions, and
+- dynamic reconfiguration.

 Here is an example.